benbusby/whoogle-search/README.md

 See the [available environment variables](#environment-variables) for additional configuration.

 ### F) Manual

+*Note: `Content-Security-Policy` headers are already sent by Whoogle -- you don't/shouldn't need to apply a CSP header yourself*

 Clone the repo and run the following commands to start the app in a local-only environment:

 ```bash